Real-time screening against FATF country guidance

 Transaction screening

-"360 Screenings monitors countries on the FATF grey and black lists and notifies you via API if your transaction or contracting partner require enhanced due diligence"
+"360 Screenings monitors countries on the FATF grey and blacklists and notifies via API if customers or transactions require enhanced due diligence"

 The Financial Action Task Force (FATF) is an intergovernmental organisation that continually identifies and monitors high-risk countries with strategic anti-money laundering (AML) deficiencies constituting a risk to the global financial system.